Binary state machine

 We have two possible cases,

 However, we need to discuss the last step of our example.
-Observe that we can not perform the operation \(\mathtt{0x00} - \mathtt{0xFE} - \mathtt{0x01}\) since it corresponds to a negative value.
-But as we are working with unsigned integers, we will do the two’s complement and set the last byte to,
+Observe that we cannot perform the operation \(\mathtt{0x00} - \mathtt{0xFE} - \mathtt{0x01}\) since it corresponds to a negative value.
+But as we are working with unsigned integers, we do the two’s complement and set the last byte to,

 Observe that this is also included in the case when \(a_i - \texttt{carry} < b_i\), so we must not treat the last bit in a different manner.
 To end up with our example, we get the following byte representation of \(a - b\),

-We want to describe the less than comparator byte-wise.
-For \(256\)-bits integers, the operation \(<\) will output \(c = 1\) if \(a < b\) and \(c = 0\) otherwise.
+We want a byte-wise description of the less than comparator.
+For \(256\)-bits integers, the operation \(<\) outputs \(c = 1\) if \(a < b\) and \(c = 0\) otherwise.
 As we are working in the natural integers order, the most significant byte decides and, if they are equal, we should consider the previous one until we can decide.
 Let us propose the example with \(a = \mathtt{0xFF AE 09}\) and \(b = \mathtt{0x FF AE 02}\).
 We know that \(a > b\).
 Why?
 We should start at the most significant byte.
 We know that:

 Hence, we can not decide with this byte.
 And the same happens with the second byte, they are both equal to \(\mathtt{0x AE}\).
 Hence, the less significant byte decides,

-we will set up \(\mathtt{carry} = 1\).
-We will carry this decision until we finish to process all bytes or, alternatively, we should change to the complementary decision.
+we set up \(\mathtt{carry} = 1\).
+We then keep this decision until we finish to process all bytes or, alternatively, we should change to the complementary decision.
 Therefore, since the next two bytes are equal and we are not at the end, we maintain \(\mathtt{carry}\) to \(1\).
 The previous step is the last one.
 We compare the most significant bytes,

 Henceforth, we should output a \(0\), independently to the previous carry decision.
 But, let us suppose now that \(b = \mathtt{0x FF AA 09}\).
 Then, in this last step, we should output a \(1\), since \(a < b\).
 The idea is that, in the last step, if both bytes are equal, we should output the decision carry \(\mathtt{carry}\).
 In general, in the step \(i\), comparing bytes \(a_i\) and \(b_i\), we have \(3\) cases,